adessoSE/devblog/_posts/2019-08-27-Deploying-Keras-models-to-production-easily.md

 This status code guides incoming traffic to keep the requested address, but access it on `https` instead of plain `http`.

 # Conclusion
+Deploying Deep Learning Models doesn't have to be as complicated as it seems.
+Let's rewind our steps:
+- First we've setup a simpel app structure, defined RequestMappings and wrapped our **Flask** application in **Gevent**.
+- Next we've **dockerized** our data and service.
+We also defined a network to have a static IP for the container.
+- As a final touch we used **nginx** to hide the ports and force secure connections.

+You can find the code at [GitHub](https://github.com/mtobeiyf/keras-flask-deploy-webapp).
+I highly encourage you to fork the repository and try to include your own models.

+Best of luck and until next time!